Protocentral/protocentral_healthypi_v4/docs/setting up complete kit.md

  curl -sS https://healthypi.protocentral.com/install.sh | sudo bash

 ```

-Making the process even more simpler, this command will download and install all the required overlays, configuration and application files to get the HealthyPi v4 launched and running.

 After the script reboots your Raspberry Pi, you should be able to see the GUI display the sensor outputs in real-time on the screen.